-As summer wanes and the leaves begin to fall, it’s time to turn your attention to those outdoor home improvements needed to prepare for the winter ahead and refresh your home’s outdoor space in preparation for the next season.
-Now is the perfect time to take advantage of the last bit of warm weather and take a good, hard look at the exterior of your home, so you can repair any defects or damage before cold temperatures arrive.
-Plan on these three outdoor home improvement projects as the cooler weather sets in.
+As summer turns to fall, the brisk weather provides the perfect conditions to start tackling outdoor home improvement projects and prepare for the winter ahead.
+This is a great time to refresh your home’s outdoor space in preparation for the next season and take a hard look at the exterior of your home so you can repair any defects or damage before the cold temperatures arrive.
+Plan on these three outdoor home improvement projects so you'll be prepared.

 Your home’s siding protects its exterior from rain, snow, ice and flying debris, like broken branches.
 This fall, add inspecting your home’s exterior siding to your list of outdoor projects.
 Check for signs that your siding needs to be replaced, including cracks, gaps, crumbling spots and insect damage.
 Subtler signs that it’s time for new siding include exorbitant or increasing energy bills, or drafts from walls, electrical outlets, switches and windows.